Many answers to questions related to the large-scale standardized assessment system in Colorado can be found in these links to Colorado statutes:

 - administered throughout the United States

-- relied upon by institutions of higher education that at a minimum test in the areas of reading, writing, mathematics,
+- relied upon by institutions of higher education that at a minimum test in the areas of reading, writing, mathematics, and science

 Requires the results of the Colorado student assessment program be included on each student's final report card for that school